grrr-amsterdam/guidelines/docker/README.md

 - `cd` into to the project directory.
 - Run `docker-compose up`
 - Now you can run the site on {projectname}.localhost` for Traefik-enabled projects, or simply `localhost` on a specific port for older projects.

-## Multiple Docker projects

-We use Traefik to run the site on a nice domain.
-When you run multiple projects with Traefik all those containers try to claim port 80.
-That's not possible and you will get this error:

-> ERROR: for router  Cannot start service router: driver failed programming external connectivity on endpoint ...
-Bind for 0.0.0.0:xx failed: port is already allocated

-There some solutions:

-1. Stop the other project
-2. Change the port mapping of the Traefik container
-3. Don't use Traefik, add a port mapping to the web container and use localhost:your-port

 ## Overview of services